-260. This form is used for reporting the breakdown of off-balance sheet exposures other than OTC derivative transactions, credit derivative contracts and SFTs for corporate, sovereign, bank and retail exposures.
+253. This form is used for reporting the breakdown of off-balance sheet exposures other than derivative contracts and SFTs for corporate, sovereign, bank and retail exposures.
 For corporate, sovereign and bank exposures, an AI using the foundation IRB approach to derive the risk-weighted amount for these exposures should report information under (A1) and those using the advanced IRB approach should report information under (A2).
 (B) is for reporting of retail exposures.

-Items (1) to Off-balance sheet exposures (Other than OTC derivative transactions, credit derivative contracts and SFTs)
+Items (1) to (11)

+Off-balance sheet exposures (Other than Default Risk Exposures in respect of derivative contracts and SFTs)

-An AI is required to report in items 1 to 11 each of its off-balance sheet exposures other than OTC derivative transactions, credit derivative contracts and SFTs as listed in the table under paragraph 162.
+An AI is required to report in items 1 to 11 each of its off-balance sheet exposures other than default risk exposures in respect of derivative contracts and SFTs as listed in the table under paragraph 161.